cyberway/cyberway.documentation/development_environment/install_cdt.md

 **Attention**
-  - Please see the [Upgrading Guide 1.2 to 1.3](!!!!) and [Upgrading Guide 1.5 to 1.6](!!!!) to be aware of any breaking changes.
-  - There is currently a known issue that a minimum of 2 CPU cores is required for using EOSIO.CDT.
   - If you have previously installed CyberWay.CDT, run the `uninstall.sh` script (it is in the root of CyberWay.CDT repository) before downloading and using the binary releases.

 ## Install cyberway.cdt on local server

-Installing cyberway.cdt requires you to perform the following actions:
+Installing `cyberway.cdt` requires you to perform the following actions:
 1. Cloning the `cyberway.cdt` repository to your server
 2. Building binaries
 3. Tools installation

 The last two actions are performed by scripts `build.sh` and `install.sh` located in the root of `cyberway.cdt`.
 These scripts are universal and designed for all operating systems supported by the CyberWay platform.